 If you’ve gotten this far, you’re probably interested in finding out more about what this beautiful and lively city has to offer.
 Apart from its English charm and coastal views, there are a number of attractions that make Victoria well worth a visit.
-Some notable places to visit include the Victoria’s Inner Harbour, Government Street, Chinatown, Butchart Gardens, The Royal BC Museum and Victoria’s Parliament Buildings.
+Some notable places to visit include the Victoria’s Inner Harbor, Government Street, Chinatown, Butchart Gardens, The Royal BC Museum and Victoria’s Parliament Buildings.

 There is always something interesting going on in the Inner Harbor area, and it comes alive with music and lights every night.
 Government Street, on the other hand, is home to the parliament buildings and other heritage buildings that form British Columbia’s economic and political hub.
 The Parliament Buildings are a definite must-see for their beautiful neo-baroque architectural style, as well as for their historical significance.

 If you want to cover all of Victoria’s main attractions in a day, we’d recommend a sightseeing tour.
 Not only will you be able to get to see a lot of its touristy landmarks, but you will also have a knowledgable guide close at hand to help you learn more about the history behind every location.

 Some add-ons include visiting the Butchart Gardens, the Royal BC Museum, whale watching and a cycling tour.
 We’d recommend visiting the Butchart Gardens to everyone, whale watching for families, the Royal BC Museum for history buffs and the cycling tour for outdoor enthusiasts.